FastyBird/tuya-connector/docs/Home.md

 Tuya connector - initialization
 =================================

  !
-[NOTE] This action will create|update connector configuration.
+[NOTE] This action will create|update|delete connector configuration.

  Would you like to continue? (yes/no) [no]:
  > y